 ALBERT STERNER PAINTINGS FOR SALE & BIOGRAPHY

-'Albert Edward Sterner started his training at the Art Institute in Birmingham.
-He studied under Gustave Boulanger, Jules Lefebvre and J.-L. Gérome at the Académie Julian in Paris and went to the USA in 1879, initially as a lithographer and draughtsman in Chicago.
-In 1885, he founded his own workshop in New York.
-In 1907, he was appointed chairman of the Society of Illustrators.
-In 1934, he became a member of the National Academy of Design.
+Albert Sterner was born in London of American parents.
+He started his training at the Art Institute in Birmingham.
+He went on to study under Gustave Boulanger, Jules Lefebvre and Jean-Léon Gérôme at the Académie Julian in Paris.
+In 1879, Sterner went to America, working initially as a lithographer and draughtsman in Chicago.
+In 1885, he founded his own workshop in New York and in 1907 was appointed chairman of the Society of Illustrators.
+In 1934, Sterner became a member of the National Academy of Design.

 Sterner’s extensive work for the press included Harper's, Quiver, Pick-me-up, English Illustrated, Black and White, Life, and Scribner's.
 He illustrated many literary works including L'ennui, Madame! by D. Meunier, Prue and I by G.W.
 Curtis and Fenwick's Career by Mrs Ward.

 He exhibited in Paris at the Salon des Artistes Français, winning an award in 1891 and a bronze medal in 1900 at the Universal Exhibition as well as a gold medal in Munich in 1905.

 Carnegie Institute, Pittsburgh, PA

 Harvard University Art Museums, Cambridge, MA

 Honolulu Museum of Art, Honolulu, HI